gwstaten/wordl/README.md

 ### CMDL

 Instead of going through the interface, you can use the one-line version.
 The one-line version consists of arguments, commands, and filters and always exists on completetion.
 The arguments always begin with a hyphen (`-`) and is assigned a value using the equal sign.
-If the argument requires a space, you will need to wrap it in quotation marks.
+If the argument requires a space or a special character, you will need to wrap it in quotation marks.
 Arguments are the ones you go through first in the interface version.
 If the inputted argument is invalid, you will need to go through the interface version for that specific argument.
+You can also leave the end of the equal sign blank or not include the equal sign to leave the argument to the default values. `Prefix`, `uletter`, and `ufilterby` are the only argument that does not have a default value.
 Commands are similar to the ones in the interface.
 Instead of a single character, they are the entire word of the command.
 Commands do not begin with anything in particular.
 Filters are guesses and ratings for the findbest, filter, and list commands, and are words for the filter command.

 ### CMDL Info